sylvaindeloux/symfony-mailjet-transport/README.md

 **Deprecated repository**

 Since Mailjet has been added by Symfony team to `symfony/mailjet-mailer`, this bundle will not evolve.
-If your project uses PHP 7.1, you can still use this bundle as symfony/mailjet-mailer requires PHP >= 7.2.

 **Installation**